 Summary of Key Dates

-- Award period: projects are expected to be completed within 18 months, beginning February 1, 2020
+- Award period: projects are expected to be completed within 18 months of the funding notification date.

 How to Apply

 Complete applications and any accompanying materials must be submitted online using the REDCap submission form.
 The application consists of fields to be filled in online and three application-specific forms, which must be completed and uploaded as part of the application.
-Access the CTRC Voucher Program submission form and application-specific templates here.
+The CTRC Voucher Program submission form and application-specific templates are available here.

 - Project description (500 words or less)